“Studio Scale,” and why it’s a Meaningless term

 B: “Original bits”

 Second, the term “studio scale” has somehow also been conflated to mean, “built using the same kind of stick-on bits as the original movie model.”
-So now we have two non-obvious concepts built into the term!
+So now we have two non-obvious concepts built into the term.

-This is particularly the case with Star Wars space vehicles, which are adorned with “greeblies”: model details harvested from commercial kits like cars and tanks.
-Accordingly there’s a certain self-righteousness associated with making a model that uses the same kit parts.
+This is particularly the case with Star Wars space vehicles, which were adorned with “greeblies”: model details harvested from commercial kits like cars and tanks.
+Accordingly there’s a certain pride, though veering into self-righteousness, associated with making a model that uses the same kit parts.

 Now, I'll be the first to say that using original kit greeblies is totally awesome, and brings an impressive verisimilitude to a model.
-My hat is firmly off to people with the dedication and commitment to research the parts, find them, and install them on their models.
+My notional hat is firmly off to people with the dedication and commitment to research the parts, find them, and install them on their models.
 But why should a highly detailed 3D printed model be seen as less “studio scale” because it lacks such original parts?
 It’s still the same scale, whatever that is.

 This angle is additionally meaningless because people rarely use the same actual techniques to build the body structure of the vehicles as the original film model makers anyway.
 The 2001 EVA pods, for example, were made of wood turned on a lathe, with aluminium arms.
 How many people are going to go to the same length to build a model like that today?
 No – they’re going to make it out of resin and call it “studio scale.”